apache/incubator-baremaps/examples/naturalearth/README.md

 ```

 You can then import the data using the following command.
 Here, notice the re-projection in web mercator (EPSG:3857).
+The Natural Earth tables should become visible in your postgresql database.

 ```bash
 PGCLIENTENCODING=UTF8 ogr2ogr \